The equivalence between Feynman transform and Verdier duality: Correspondence between Feynman transform and Verdier duality

-For each orbi-simplex $\sigma$ we define another complex of sheaves $\mathcal{E}$ by $\mathcal{E}_{\sigma} = \Rmnum{1}[-1]$, i.e. the scalar 1 concentrated in degree 1, whose effect is certainly to shift the degree by 1.
-The reason we rewrite this degree shift in "sheaf" notation is to directly compare it with the correspondence result for cyclic operads (\cite{lv}) in the theorem 3.2 below.
+For each orbi-simplex $\sigma$ we define another complex of sheaves $\mathcal{E}$ by $\mathcal{E}_{\sigma} = \Rmnum{1}[-1]$, i.e., the scalar 1 concentrated in degree 1, whose effect is to shift the gradings to the right by 1.
+The reason we rewrite this degree shift as a sheaf is that it will be more convenient for the comparison between our main result \eqref{main theorem} and the correspondence result for cyclic operads in the theorem \eqref{lv main theorem} below.

-Now we turn to the main theorem, the following correspondence between Feynman transform and Verdier duality :
+Now we state the main theorem, a correspondence between Feynman transform and Verdier duality: